Friday, July 1, 2016

 In time he secured a lease of one of the small mills at Vassalboro.
 Realizing that he was not in a position to give up his certainty of a salary as a manager of the Western Union in Lewiston, he retained that position and continued the work.
 From Monday morning until Saturday night, he devoted himself to the telegraph office.
 The remainder of the week he gave to his woolen mill interests in Vassalboro. soon as the business of the week in Lewiston closed, Saturday night he took the train for Vassalboro, from which point he walked three miles to his woolen mill.
 At the mill he worked all day Sunday, arranging plans for the coming week, walking back to the station, and coming home on Sunday night.

 It was a strenuous life.
 Many men could not have stood the strain.
-He had a remarkable physique, a strong constitution, was regular in his habits, used neither alcoholic drinks nor tobacco, and was careful of his diet.
+He had a remarkable physique, with a strong constitution, was regular in his habits, used neither alcoholic drinks nor tobacco, and was careful of his diet.
 He stood the test splendidly, made the mill pay, and saw his capital and business increase.

 About the time this investment reached a prominent place, Mr. Libbey entered into a partnership with Henry M. Dingley, his present business associate.
 Mr. Dingley was the son of former Congressman Nelson Dingley.
 They secured a small woolen mill in the town of Dover.
 It was not a paying proposition, but Mr. Libbey felt sure it could be put upon a profit-producing basis; Mr. Dingley shared his opinion.
 Realizing that it was necessary to have personal supervision of the plant if it were to be made a paying investment, Mr. Libbey engaged another operator, paying the salary from his own pocket, to work in the telegraph office in Lewiston, and so, retaining the management, as an anchor to windward, went to Dover and took charge of the mill.
 The story of how the Eat Dover Woolen mill was made a good investment is one of keen management, hardships, and disappointments sufficient to make a volume.
 The hours he put in and the obstacles, he overcame seemed impossible, but in the end, his judgment was proven, and the mill paid.